Skip to contents

 Overview

-All cells are grouped into four spatial regions: tumor, inner margin, outer margin, and stroma.
-The tumor and stroma regions are defined based on the density of cancer cells, as described in the CytoSPACE paper.
+All cells in this demo data are grouped into four spatial regions: tumor, inner margin, outer margin, and stroma.
+The tumor (tumor and inner margin) and stroma regions (stroma. and outer margin) are defined based on the density of cancer cells, as described in the CytoSPACE paper.
 The inner and outer margins are defined as regions extending 250 μm inside and outside the tumor boundaries, respectively.
 Furthermore, we quantified each cell’s distance to the tumor–stroma interface by calculating the shortest Euclidean distance to the nearest tumor region (for stromal cells) or stromal region (for tumor cells).
 A positive distance indicates cells located within the tumor region, while a negative distance indicates cells located within the stroma.

-• meta data: a data frame with at least three columns, including “X” (X-coordinate), “Y” (Y-coordinate), and “CellType” (the cell type annotation).
-The row names of the meta data should match the column names (cell IDs) in the expression matrix.
+• Metadata: a data frame containing at least three columns: “X” (x-coordinate), “Y” (y-coordinate), and “CellType” (cell type annotation).
+Row names must match the column names (cell IDs) in the expression matrix.

 First load required packages for this vignette